wsherre/Will_Sherrer_Projects/Intro_networking/README.md

 I had to write the code for a server and client to initialize a socket, bind to the socket, and exchange information through sockets.
-I wrote the files CRCClient, CRCServer and MessageParser
+I wrote the majoirty of the files CRCClient, CRCServer and MessageParser.
+This was also my first experience with python.

 Run CRCTestManager to see the tests performed on the servers.